The Vermont Statutes Online

 (ii) an increase in the municipal company’s or electric cooperative’s overall cost-of-service by more than two percent.

 (2) The municipal company or electric cooperative shall provide written notice of an innovative rate or service to its customers, the Department of Public Service, and the Commission at least 45 days prior to offering the innovative rate or service to its customers.
 Included with the submission shall be the terms and conditions of service.
-Unless an objection to the innovative rate or service is filed with the Commission within 45 days of this notice or the Commission orders an investigation on its own motion, the municipal company or electric cooperative may commence offering the innovative rate or service to its customers.
+Unless an objection to the innovative rate or service is filed with the Commission within 45 days following this notice or the Commission orders an investigation on its own motion, the municipal company or electric cooperative may commence offering the innovative rate or service to its customers.

 (3) The municipal company or electric cooperative shall provide written notice to the Department of Public Service and the Commission at least 45 days prior to the end of an innovative rate or service duration period with any proposed modifications to the terms and conditions.
-Unless an objection to the innovative rate or service is filed with the Commission within 45 days of this notice or the Commission orders an investigation on its own motion, the municipal company or electric cooperative may continue offering the innovative rate or service to its customers.
+Unless an objection to the innovative rate or service is filed with the Commission within 45 days following this notice or the Commission orders an investigation on its own motion, the municipal company or electric cooperative may continue offering the innovative rate or service to its customers.
 The Commission may allow for the innovative rate or service to remain in effect pending the outcome of an investigation into the notice filing.

 (4) The Commission may establish, by rule or order, standards and procedures for implementing and interpreting this section.
 (Added 2003, No. 69, § 2, eff.
 June 17, 2003; amended 2005, No. 61, § 11; 2015, No. 174 (Adj.
 Sess.), § 15a; 2021, No. 13, § 1; 2021, No. 105 (Adj.
 Sess.), § 435, eff.
-July 1, 2022.)
+July 1, 2022; 2023, No. 85 (Adj.
+Sess.), § 370, eff.
+July 1, 2024; 2023, No. 179 (Adj.
+Sess.), § 1, eff.
+July 1, 2024.)